aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 *HomeTab* is the first module you will create.
 You will use this module to display a sign-in/sign-up form.
 In this section, you will create temporary login/logout buttons to mock the app functionality.
 In Part 2, you will replace those buttons with Amplify Framework's UI components.

 Remember that each module has its own folder structure.
-So let's start with creating a new folder *src/app/homeTab*, and create a module definition file  *src/app/homeTab/homeTab.page.ts* with the following code:
+Create a new folder *src/app/homeTab*, and create a new module definition file  *src/app/homeTab/homeTab.page.ts* with the following code:

 ```javascript
 import { Component, AfterContentInit } from '@angular/core';